-- Using the credentials of your Google App for Work admin account, log in to https://console.cloud.google.com. - 2.
-In the title bar, expand Go to Project and click Create Project. - 3.
+- 1. Using the credentials of your Google App for Work admin account, log in to https://console.developers.google.com/project. - 2.
+Click Create Project. - 3.
 Enter a project name, and click Create. - 4.
-In the project dashboard, click the menu icon in the top left, then click API Manager. - 5.
-In the API manager, go to the Google APIs tab and search for Google Drive API. - 6.
-Click Google Drive API in the search results, then click Enable API. - 7.
-Click Credentials, located in the left-hand menu. - 8.
-In the OAuth Consent Screen tab, enter a valid email address and product name.
+In the project dashboard, click Enable and manage APIs to access the API manager. - 5.
+In the API manager, go to the Google APIs tab and search for Drive API. - 6.
+Click Drive API in the search results, then click Enable API. - 7.
+Click Credentials, located in the left-hand menu. - In the OAuth Consent Screen tab, enter a valid email address and product name.
 Then click Save. - 9.
-In the Credentials tab, click Add credentials and select OAuth client ID. - 10.
-Select Web application and click Create. - 11.
-Copy the client ID and client secret values to a text file.
-You'll use these values when creating an authentication provider in Salesforce.
+In the Credentials tab, click Add credentials and select OAuth 2.0 client ID. - 10.
+Select Web application and click Create.